Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 ## Experimental Design ✒️

-Describe any experiments you conducted to demonstrate/validate the target contribution(s) of your project; indicate the following for each experiment:
-• The main purpose: 1-2 sentence high-level explanation
+The main purpose of our design is focused on accurately predicting customer satisfaction and identifying the most impactful features that can make us obtain accurate findings possible.
+To ensure this we tested four different models, five different metrics and we made sure that the tuning was on point through the process that we described above.

 We're dealing with a classification problem because our target variable is categorical, indicating whether customers are satisfied or not.
-To tackle this we're using four models:
+To tackle this we used four models:

 - **Logistic Regression**